austral-electronics/Xplorer/README.md

 | 17       | PA08   | FT432H-56Q Pin 24 | BDBUS2          | **RTS_B**        | MG24 (NCP Compliant)
 | 31       | #RESET|  CM5 Pin 80        | SCL0 / GPIO39   | **NRST_MP_RAD**  | MG24 Reset

-Note: We have chosen two very common bootload pins in order to be compatible with existing solutions.

-#### 4.10.3.1 - Define the bootloader activation pin <a name="4.10.3.1"></a> [📚](#0)
+#### 4.10.3.1 - New Bootloader <a name="4.10.3.1"></a> [📚](#0)

 The bootloader entry pin is user-defined and configured inside the Gecko Bootloader project.

-This must be done in the Gecko bootloader project, not in the application.
+> [!CAUTION]
+> If you flash another bootloader, verify that PB00 is the bootload pin.
+> Otherwise, booting will be impossible and repair will be very complicated.

+If you flash another bootloader, verify :

 In Simplicity Studio:
 Software Components
 → Bootloader Core
 → GPIO Activation (or Bootloader Button)

-Configure the NBOOT GPIO to PB00 or PB02 :
+Configure the NBOOT GPIO to PB00 :
 - Port (gpioPortA, gpioPortB, …)
 - Pin number
 - Active level (HIGH or LOW)
 - Pull configuration

-Example:
 ```
 Port        : gpioPortB
 Pin         : 0